U.S. Tobacco Control Laws Database©

 There are more than 15,000 laws in the current collection in more than 5,500 places.
 Throughout the year, ANR Foundation staff creates numerous lists, charts, and maps to illustrate the trend toward smokefree air.
 These lists represent only a small percentage of the data available in our Database, which also includes data on sales and distribution, youth access, excise taxes, conditional use permits, and advertising.
 Only laws that are personally reviewed and analyzed by ANR Foundation staff using standardized criteria and 100% smokefree definitions are included in ANR Foundation’s smokefree lists.

-The Tobacco Control Laws data have been used in close to 400 peer-reviewed journal articles, studies, and/or reports, and in multiple NCI monographs and Surgeon Generals’ Reports.
+The Tobacco Control Laws data have been used in more than 500 peer-reviewed journal articles, studies, and/or reports, and in multiple NCI monographs and Surgeon Generals’ Reports.
 We are also the home of the only national database of smokefree and tobacco-free college campus policies.

 Smokefree Lists and Maps